AnnaVargova/AutomationShield_wiki/MotoShield.md

 # Introduction

-The MotoShield was created within the framework of the AutomationShield open-source.
+The MotoShield was created within the framework of the AutomationShield open-source hardware and software project.
 The main aim of the AutomationShield project is to develop ready-to use Arduino compatible shields suitable for control engineering education.
-The MotoShield implements a motor equipped with gear reduction and hall-effect feedback.
-The MotoShield enables one to run many well-known control engineering experiments, ranging from first-principles and grey-box system identification, speed control and position control.
+The MotoShield implements a motor equipped with gear reduction as an actuator and a hall-effect encoder feedback.
+The MotoShield enables one to run many well-known control engineering experiments, ranging from first-principles modeling and grey-box system identification, speed control and position control.

-The fourth component of the board is a potentiometer.
-It's purpose is to set the reference values at speed control.
-The shield is suitable to perform, among other things, PID control of the motor's speed or making step response experiments (see examples below).

 [[/fig/Moto1.jpg| The Motoshield.]]

 # Library functions
-Here you can find a short description of the functions, which were written for making the work with the Motoshield more easier and efficient.
+Here you can find a short description of the functions, which have been created to make the work with the shield easier more efficient.

-You have to call this function in the setup, it initializes the pins used by the components.
+To initialize the pins used by the MotoShield, call

 ```
 MotoShield.begin();
 ```

-The next function is for setting the direction of the rotation.
-It has two input parameters - true or false.
+The next function is to set rotation direction.
+It has two input parameters: true or false.
 If you apply true, the motor will turn in counter-clockwise direction and vice versa.
-You can call it in the setup - if the constant direction suits to you, or it can be called in the loop too and the direction can be changed later.
+You can call it this function in the the `setup()' if a fixed rotation direction is desired.
+Alternatively it can also be called in the loop to change rotation direction at any time:
 ```
-MotoShield.setDirection(true/false);
+MotoShield.setDirection(bool);
 ```

-If the direction is set, only one thing is remaining to start the motor - setting it's speed.
-You can do it using different functions.
-First of these function switches on the motor at full speed.
+The following function starts the motor at full speed
 ```
 MotoShield.motorON();
 ```

-You can switch off the motor using the next function:
+while you can switch the motor off using
 ```
 MotoShield.motorOFF();
 ```
-Another function was created to set the motor's speed.
-It has one input parameter - the speed in percents.
-Please, do not apply lower speed than 30%.
+Another function was created to set the motor speed as a percent value, where 0% a fully stopped motor and 100% means a motor turning at full speed.
+A speed lower than 30% will not turn on the motor, as it cannot overcome static electro-mechanical effects:
 ```
-MotoShield.setMotorSpeed(speed in %);
+MotoShield.setMotorSpeed(speed);
 ```

-Now the motor is running, but what if you want to change it's direction?
-This function reverses the pre-set direction of the motor.
+The motor is running, but what if you want to change it's direction?
+This function reverses the pre-set direction of the motor:
 ```
 MotoShield.revDirection();
 ```

-The next function reads the value of the potentiometer and returns it in percents.
+The next function reads the value of the reference potentiometer and returns it in percents.
 ```
 MotoShield.referenceRead();
 ```

-The Motoshield allows you to perform some measurements, like voltage, current or speed.
-The next function measures the voltage drop across the resistor used for measuring the current draw of the motor.
+The Motoshield allows you to perform certain measurements.
+The next function measures the voltage drop across the resistor that is used for measuring the current draw of the motor:
 ```
 MotoShield.readVoltage();
 ```

-This function measures the current draw of the motor and returns the current value in mA.
+This function measures the current draw of the motor (calculated based on a reference resistor and Ohm's law) and returns the current value in the units of mA:
 ```
 MotoShield.readCurrent();
 ```
-This function measures the duration of one revolution and returns the value in ms.
+The following function measures the duration of a single complete revolution and returns the value in ms.
 ```
 MotoShield.durationTime();
 ```

-The last function measures the motor speed in revolutions per minute (RPM).
-It has only one input parameter - the sampling time (used by the Sampling() function) in milliseconds.
+The last function for the MotoShield API measures motor speed in revolutions per minute (RPM).
+It has only one input parameter - the sampling time in milliseconds.
 ```
 MotoShield.readRevolutions(int SamplingTime);
 ```

 # Examples
 ## PID control
 ```